 In this article:

-The appeal of smoothies is, they are an easy-to-make, nutritious, low-calorie, and delicious snack or meal, and can satisfy a sweet craving.
+The appeal of smoothies is they are an easy-to-make, nutritious, low-calorie, and delicious snack or meal and they can satisfy a sweet craving.

 Smoothies may or may not be highly nutritious, depending on the ingredients you use.
 Some smoothies comprise heavy amounts of fat, sugar, and extra calories.

 Therefore, it is important to choose the ingredients wisely if you want your smoothies to be a healthy inclusion in your daily diet.

 Using various fruits and vegetables, protein, dairy or dairy alternatives, or fiber can load your smoothie with vitamins, minerals, antioxidants, and phytochemicals.